ctesta01/shelling_model/README.md

 ![gif output showing how segregation results over time (animated) with cells (blue and orange) labeled race 1 and race 2](shelling_model.gif)

+### My Caveats

+I think it's worth noting here that I think a substantial fraction of segregation *is* structural and not due to individual preferences.
+We know that the US has a long history of redlining [1](https://ncrc.org/holc-health/), [2](https://www.theguardian.com/us-news/2022/mar/09/redlining-air-pollution-us-cities), [Jim Crow](https://en.wikipedia.org/wiki/Jim_Crow_laws) and slavery, and [the racial segregation of American cities was anything but accidental](https://www.smithsonianmag.com/history/how-federal-government-intentionally-racially-segregated-american-cities-180963494/).

+The point of writing this code and animating it isn't to advocate for the beliefs and assumptions posited within Shelling's model, but rather to a) share code of b) a relatively simple spatial (pixel-based) agent-based model, that can be c) animated for the benefit of folks interested in rendering these kinds of animations and to hone my skills.

 ### Interesting Relevant Literature

 These are just some interesting articles that caught my eye.